Escobita/selenium/selenium-core/selenium-website/src/main/rst/appendix_installing_python_driver_client.rst

 .. _configuring-selenium-RC-python-reference:

 * Download Selenium-RC from the SeleniumHQ `downloads page`_
-* Extract the file *selenium-java-client-driver.jar*
+* Extract the file *selenium.py*
-* Open your desired java IDE (Eclipse, IntelliJ, Netweaver, etc.)
-* Create a new project
+* Either write your Selenium test in Python or export a script from Selenium-IDE to a python file.
-* Add to your project classpath the file *selenium-java-client-driver.jar*
+* Add to your test's path the file *selenium.py*
-* Write your Selenium test in Java
-* Run selenium server from console
+* Run Selenium server from the console
-* Execute your test from the IDE
+* Execute your test from a console or your Python IDE

 The following steps describe the basic installation procedure.
-After following this, the user can start using the desired IDE, (even write tests in a text processor and run them from command line!) without any extra work (at least from the selenium's part).
+After following this, the user can start using the desired IDE, (even write tests in a text processor and run them from command line!) without any extra work (at least on the Selenium side).

 * Installing Python